abrahamsaugustd-netizen/dictionary-app/README.md

-# What You Know
+# What Do You Know

-A fun and engaging quiz application that tests your knowledge across various subjects.
+A web-based quiz application with multiple choice questions across various subjects.